 The best thing you can do is to keep your bird bath clean and the water fresh.
 This is the finest way to attract a large number of feathered friends.

 Like humans, birds, too, require clean and freshwater daily for bathing and drinking needs daily.
-Most birds drink water and bathe daily to clean off the parasites and plumages.
+Most birds drink water and bathe daily to clean off dirt and rid themselves of mites and other parasites.

 Providing fresh water daily ensures you have cleaned off the dirt from the previous bird activity and any risk of infection contaminating the water.
 Fresh water never fails to attract birds and will draw them in large numbers to your yard.